TanjimulSabbir/find-food/README.md

 # Find-Food
 Have you find food?
 Haven't geting find your satisfactory food.
 Okay, No problem.🙅‍♂️ Just search here on your food keyword.
-You will get ser a huge number of food.
+You will find here a huge number of food.

 If you don’t know the food name, just search by Alphabet from one by one.I think you will get find your desired food.
 Are you happy?
 I think you will get find your favorite food.